-An examination book fee of \$1 is required of every student at entrance to pay for the examination books furnished to the student throughout his course.
-The charge is made against the student's application deposit.
+An examination book fee of \sharp{I} is required of every student at entrance to pay for the examination books furnished to the student throughout his course.
+The charge is made against the student's deposit fee.

 A University administration fee of \$5 a term is required of every student in the state colleges at the beginning of each term.